Wiminds/Docking.Testing/README.md

 ## Jupyter Notebook

-Use the notebook in notebook/Docling_Demo.ipynb to see my tests.
+Use the notebook in notebook/guide.ipynb to see my tests and results.